Kurds battle Islamist militants closing in on Syrian town

 "The clashes are very heavy, there is bomb shelling, they are trying hard to get inside the city of Kobani.
 The YPG is responding strongly," he said, referring to Kurdish forces.

-He said the Islamic State fighters were only one kilometre (half a mile) away to the south east of the town.
+He said the Islamic State fighters were only one kilometer (half a mile) away to the south east of the town.

 Just across the border from Kobani, at least five people were wounded in a Turkish village close to the Mursitpinar crossing when a projectile from the fighting slammed into a house, witnesses said.